Bicycle theft is a big problem in the Bay Area, but with a few precautions you can reduce the chance of someone making off with your property.

 Alternately, you can use two U-locks: one for the front wheel and one through the rear triangle of your frame that also secures your rear wheel.
 The lock should encircle the rim and not just the spokes of the wheel.

-- CRUCIAL FIRST STEP: File a police report.
-Stolen bicycles are recovered quite often, but without documentation they can’t be returned to their owners.
-Theft reports also help cities to better know how to allocate resources and where to install secure bike parking facilities.
-You can make a report in person (which expedites the process to 1-2 days) or by phone/online (up to 10 days).
+First Step: File a police report.
+Stolen bicycles are recovered often, but without documentation they can’t be returned to their owners.
+Reports also help cities to better know how to allocate resources and where to install secure bike parking facilities.

 - Visit local flea markets to look for your bike right away.
-Some markets known for stolen bike sales are:
+These include:

-- Scan local Craigslist and eBay listings to find your bike, using Google alerts or some other automated search tool.
+- Scan local Craigslist and eBay listings for your bike, using Google alerts or another automated search tool.
 This can yield results even months after the theft.

 If you find your bike we do not recommend confronting the seller yourself.
-Instead, ask the flea market security or the police for assistance, and bring a photo of your bike or your online registration as proof of ownership to reclaim your property.
-Even if the seller is not the person who stole your bike originally, they still have no claim to the property and do not require compensation.
+Instead, ask the flea market security or police for assistance, and bring a photo of your bike or your online registration as proof of ownership to reclaim your property.
+The seller may not the person who stole your bike originally, but they still have no claim to the property and do not require compensation.

 - Bike theft blog posts from former Bike East Bay board member Plattyjo